Niki Lauda says still interested in buying Niki

-VIENNA (Reuters) - Former motor racing driver Niki Lauda is still interested in buying back the Niki subsidiary of collapsed airline Air Berlin (AB1.DE), but said it would need a fresh start on the basis of insolvency proceeding, he told Reuters on Wednesday.
+VIENNA, Dec 13 (Reuters) - Former motor racing driver Niki Lauda is still interested in buying back the Niki subsidiary of collapsed airline Air Berlin, but said it would need a fresh start on the basis of insolvency proceeding, he told Reuters on Wednesday.

 “Of course I am still interested in Niki,” Lauda said.